Hyperelliptic functions and motion in general relativity

 \dataavailability{Data is available by request from the authors.}

-\acknowledgments{We would like to gratefully acknowledge invitation for this article by Emma Previato.
-Moreover, we are deeply grateful to our numerous collaborators on this subject over the years and, in particular, to the late Victor Enolski, to Valeria Diemer (n\'ee Kagramanova), Eva Hackmann, and Claus L\"ammerzahl, who introduced us to this interesting topic.}
+\acknowledgments{We are deeply grateful to our numerous collaborators on this subject over the years and, in~particular, to~the late Victor Enolski, to~Valeria Diemer (n\'ee Kagramanova), Eva Hackmann, and~Claus L\"ammerzahl, who introduced us to this interesting topic.}

-\conflictsofinterest{The authors declare no conflict of interest.}
+\conflictsofinterest{The authors declare no conflict of~interest.}

 \begin{adjustwidth}{-\extralength}{0cm}